 On March 10, 2020, the Massachusetts Governor declared a state of emergency in response to the coronavirus outbreak.
 The World Health Organization officially declared the novel Coronavirus (COVID-19) a pandemic the following day.
 In an attempt to slow the spread of COVID-19, governments issued various stay at home orders that caused global economic shutdowns and substantial financial market impact.
 Starting in March 2020, the Governor continued to issue orders allowing governments to operate and carry out essential functions safely.
 These included modifying the state's Open Meeting Law, issuing a stay-at-home order, and introducing a phased approach to reopening State businesses.
-The Town is considered an essential business and although it was closed to the public for a period of time, departments remained operational and most employees continued to perform their daily duties.
+The Town is considered an essential business and although it was closed to the public for a period of time, departments remained operational, and most employees continued to perform their daily duties.

-A number of businesses have been forced to stop or significantly reduce operations decreasing, the Town's portion of certain revenue.
-The Town has also incurred unanticipated costs specifically related to the pandemic.
+As a result of the pandemic, a number of businesses were forced to stop or significantly reduce operations which decreased certain Town revenues.
+In addition, the Town incurred unanticipated costs specifically related to the pandemic.

 On March 27, 2020, the United States Federal Government established the Coronavirus Aid, Relief and Economic Security (CARES) Act in response to the economic downfall caused by the COVID-19 pandemic.
-This Act requires that the payment from these funds be used only to cover expenses that; are necessary expenditures incurred due to the public health emergency with respect COVID-19; were not accounted for in the budget most recently approved as of March 27, 2020; and were incurred during the period that begins on March 1, 2020, and ends on December 31, 2021.
+This Act requires that the payment from these funds be used only to cover expenses that; are necessary expenditures incurred due to the public health emergency with respect to COVID-19; were not accounted for in the budget most recently approved as of March 7, 2020; and were incurred during the period that begins on March 1, 2020, and ends on December 30, 2021.
 The Commonwealth and communities throughout the Commonwealth were awarded a portion of this federal funding.
-In addition to funding from the CARES Act, there are several other federal and state grants available.